 True Stories on Friday the 13th

-Superstitions come in all shapes and sizes.
+Superstition and Friday the 13th is synonymous with each other.
+People try to stave it off.
 Sometimes you have to knock on wood or throw salt over your shoulder.
-Somewhere along the way in human history, Friday the 13th kept getting passed down from generation to generation as a bad, unlucky day.
+Somewhere along the way, Friday the 13th kept getting passed down from generation to generation as a bad, unlucky day.
 Many point to Christ, the 13 disciples, and Good Friday as the beginning, or the Knights Templar and their horrific torture, but the most likely explanation point to William Fowler.

 The movie Friday the 13th, of course, probably helped reinvigorate interest for today’s modern sensibilities.
 I remember growing up always hearing from classmates about how “tomorrow was Friday the 13th.
 Better watch out!
 Something bad might happen.”
 I didn’t believe it, but kids love to play pretend.
 For the longest time, I always thought no one really bought into it.
 Apparently, I was wrong.

 About 17 to 21 million people are fearful by Friday the 13th, and some are so afraid they don’t even get out of bed the entire day.
 If you think about it, that’s quite a lot of people sitting in bed and twiddling their thumbs.
 As you might imagine, business doesn’t exactly boom on Friday the 13th either with some estimations coming out to 800 million dollars lost on a single day.

 This day is so prominently terrifying for people that there’s a scientific word for it: Paraskevidekatriaphobia.

 Try saying that three times fast.

 As it happens, bad things do happen on Friday the 13th.
 You know, like all the other days, but some true stories are especially chilling on this day.